mchekin/rpg/readme.md

 - Boot the virtual machine

         vagrant up

-- Assign DB_HOST in .env file to the IP you have in your newly created Homestead.yaml file
-(Optional way to enable running migrations on your host machine)

-        DB_HOST=192.168.10.10
+- SSH into the virtual box
+( If you are on a Windows machine, you need  [Git Bash CLI](https://git-for-windows.github.io/) since Windows CLI does not support SSH )

+        vagrant ssh
+- Navigate to the project folder inside the virtual box

+        cd rpg
-- Run database migrations and seeds
+- Run Laravel database migrations and seeds

         php artisan migrate
         php artisan db:seed

-- Run PHP build-in development server
+- Run PHP build-in development server on the host machine

         php artisan serve
 - Navigate to [http://localhost:8000/](http://localhost:8000/)